-In selection mode, if a point, line, polygon, or the valid coordinates produced by a RasterPos command intersects the clip volume (section 2.22) then this primitive (or RasterPos command) causes a selection hit.
-WindowPos commands always generate a selection hit, since the resulting raster position is always valid.
-In the case of polygons, no hit occurs if the polygon would have been culled, but selection is based on the polygon itself, regardless of the setting of PolygonMode.
+In selection mode, if a point, line, or polygon that would otherwise be sent to the rasterizer intersects with the clip volume (see section 2.23), then this primitive causes a selection hit.
+Coordinates produced by a RasterPos command that intersect the clip volume also cause a selection hit, as do the coordinates from a WindowPos command.

+In the case of polygons, no hit occurs if the polygon would have been culled, but selection is based on the polygon itself, regardless of the setting of Polygon-Mode.
 When in selection mode, whenever a name stack manipulation command is executed or RenderMode is called and there has been a hit since the last time the stack was manipulated or RenderMode was called, then a hit record is written into the selection array.

 A hit record consists of the following items in order: a non-negative integer giving the number of elements on the name stack at the time of the hit, a minimum depth value, a maximum depth value, and the name stack with the bottommost element first.
 The minimum and maximum depth values are the minimum and maximum taken over all the window coordinate z values of each (post-clipping) vertex of each primitive that intersects the clipping volume since the last hit record was written.
-The minimum and maximum (each of which lies in the range [0, 1]) are each multiplied by $2^{32} - 1$ and rounded to the nearest unsigned integer to obtain the values that are placed in the hit record.
+The minimum and maximum (each of which lies in the range [0,1]) are each multiplied by $2^{32}-1$ and rounded to the nearest unsigned integer to obtain the values that are placed in the hit record.
 No depth offset arithmetic (section 3.6.5) is performed on these values.